tanupoo/fiapy/README.md

 ## What's it ?

+[IEEE1888](http://standards.ieee.org/findstds/standard/1888-2014.html) is a set of protocol to exchange amount of time series data between two nodes.

 This is an IEEE1888 implementation written in python.
 WRITE and FETCH protocols for both client and server are supported.
 TRAP protocol is under developing.